natemcintosh/qtictactoe/README.md

 # qtictactoe
 A Q learning project for my Data Mining class.
-The structure comes from [this python repository](https://github.com/alirezamika/tutorials/tree/master/qtictactoe).
+The structure comes from [this python repository](https://github.com/alirezamika/tutorials/tree/master/qtictactoe), although edits have been made to make it more generic, and fit rust's paradigms.

 This repository has several components:
 - `q_matrix.rs` is the logic for storing knowledge learned